AI4SIM/model-collection/README.md

 >> docker pull ghcr.io/ai4sim/model-collection:weather-forecast-ecrad-3d-correction-unets
 ```

-If you want to experiment the model in a different environmant you can built your own docker image following the instruction descibed in [TBD]().
+If you want to experiment the model in a different environment you can build your own docker image following the instruction descibed in [Contribute](#contribute).

 #### Virtual environment